pymivn/ctf/README.md

 ## Check-list tips
 - Challenge desciptions may **INTENDED** be misleading.
 A problem with "backup is important", may have no bug in backup part, just to be misleading.
 So does the difficulty, "easy" one maybe hard and "hard" one may be easy.
+- Low-effort solutions (5-10 mins) should be tried what-so-ever.
+Over-thinking is a problem.
+E.g: a problem gives 3000 pictures and ask to find unique one.
+Using hash of image can easily solve, but if after viewing some images and see they are differents noises images, one could think the real one is uniq real photo has content and use object recognition (deep learning) to solve is way over thinking, and wrong.
+- Again, low effort methods should be tried, e.g XOR with 6 first chars of flag while easy, could be solution (and no tool can auto-decrypt that)
+- When writing code search for flag (e.g in many webpages), the flag may start with `sdctf`, but as nothing says flag would in the pages, try check shorter word, e.g `sdc` is the domain name of the CTF site.
 - Double check code edge-cases.
 - Use the same platform the challenge run on.
 E.g Docker, because there are different when using on different OSes, on Linux newline is `\n` on Windows is `\r\n`.
 - Look from far before zooming in details.
 Some results may show up if look